-Elizabeth is a blue-collar town, with 36.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Elizabeth is generally considered to be a blue-collar town.
+36.44% of the Elizabeth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elizabeth is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Elizabeth who work in office and administrative support (14.84%), sales jobs (8.99%), and maintenance occupations (7.32%).

-Elizabeth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Elizabeth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Elizabeth is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, taxis helps to get to and from their jobs every morning, which benefits everyone in the Elizabeth area by reducing both traffic and air pollution.